mohanveeramanikantak/chat-bot/README.md

  NeoMind AI Chat Assistant

-NeoMind is a general-purpose AI-powered chatbot that interacts with users in a friendly and intelligent manner.
+geni is a general-purpose AI-powered chatbot that interacts with users in a friendly and intelligent manner.
 Built using Python (Flask), google  Gemini API, HTML/CSS/JS for the frontend — it simulates human-like responses for any general queries.

 ## 🚀 Features